F88/promidas/lib/repository/docs/USAGE.md

 You can call this helper before serving requests or on a periodic timer, depending on your application needs.

+## Common Use Cases

+This library is intended to sit between your application code and the ProtoPedia API.
+It is designed to work in both client-side (SPA) and server-side environments.

+### Client-side (SPA) examples

+- **Random one prototype in a view**
+    - On first load, fetch a page of prototypes.
+    - Normalize and push all results into the repository.
+    - When the user clicks a "Show me something" button, call `repo.getRandomPrototypeFromSnapshot()` and render the result.

+- **Detail view by id with in-memory cache**
+    - When rendering a list, fill the repository with all prototypes from the list response.
+    - On a detail page or modal, first call `repo.getPrototypeFromSnapshotById(id)`.
+    - If the prototype is not found in the store, fall back to a single-item fetch (using the client directly or extending the repository), insert it into the store, and then render it.

+### Server-side examples

+- **Node.js process with an in-memory cache**
+    - Keep a single `ProtopediaInMemoryRepository` instance in your Node.js process.
+    - On each incoming request, first try to satisfy reads from the store (by id, or via random).
+    - When the store is empty or past a configured TTL, refresh it via `refreshSnapshot` and repopulate the map before serving results.

+- **Batch or CLI processing of multiple prototypes**
+    - From a CLI or batch script, use the repository to fetch multiple prototypes in a single call.
+    - Work against the normalized data for tasks like exporting to CSV, generating static content, or populating another database.
+    - The repository makes it easy to perform repeated lookups or random sampling during the batch job.

 ## Notes